M66B/FairEmail/FAQ.md

 <a name="faq88"></a>
 **(88) How can I use a Yahoo, AOL or Sky account?**

-To authorize a Yahoo, AOL or Sky account you will need to create an app password.
+To authorize a Yahoo, AOL, or Sky account you will need to create an app password.
 For instructions, please see here:

 * [for Yahoo](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html)